compodoc/website/src/docs/getting-started.md

 # What is Compodoc ?

 Compodoc is a documentation tool for Angular applications.
-It generates a static documentation website.
+It generates a static documentation of your application.

 # Why Use Compodoc ?